SF-WDI-LABS/tunely-angular/docs/angular/sprint1.md

 ```

 -exercises
-1. display the data in nicer way
+1. display the data in a nicer way
 1. sort the data using [`orderBy`](https://docs.angularjs.org/api/ng/filter/orderBy)
 1. create a search bar to [`filter`](https://docs.angularjs.org/api/ng/filter/filter) the data